TOAST-DOCS/RDS-FOR-SQLSERVER/en/backup-restore.md

 >If auto backup is enabled, make sure to use the `Full` database recovery model.
 >If the `Simple` or `Bulk logged` model is used, it will be forced to use the `Full` recovery model and perform a full backup again from the beginning.

+### Log Backup
+By setting up the backup retention period of DB instances for more than a day, log backup is enabled and executed every 5 to 10 minutes.
+If log backup fails and the log is lost, point-in-time restoration from the point of loss to the point of new auto backup creation is not possible.
+If log backup fails, the auto backup button is activated on the DB instance list screen, and you can click the button to proceed with auto backup.
+Restoration is possible from the point after the specified backup execution time or auto backup is completed by clicking the auto backup button.

 ### Manual Backup

 Regardless of auto backup enabling, a backup to a time of choice can be manually executed.
 To create a manual backup, it must be named to meet the following rules: